Uninsured/Underinsured Motorist Coverage

 Does your current car insurance cover these collisions?

-One of every eight drivers are uninsured, which is why Mercury recommends that you check your auto insurance policy for "Uninsured/Underinsured Motorist" coverage.
+One of every eight drivers are uninsured1, which is why Mercury recommends that you check your auto insurance policy for "Uninsured/Underinsured Motorist" coverage.
 Uninsured motorists do not have auto insurance for the vehicles they are driving, which is against the law in every state except New Hampshire.
+Uninsured motorist bodily injury and property damage coverage is a common policy option.
 Underinsured motorists have liability protection, but their limits are less than the dollar amount it would take to pay for bodily injury that result from an accident.
-In some states underinsured property damage is also available, so be sure to check with your agent.
+Underinsured coverage may not be available in all states or may be limited to bodily injury only; be sure to check with your agent.

-So what happens if you’re in an accident with an uninsured or underinsured negligent driver?
+You should always make sure you have the proper coverage that you need in case you are ever in an accident with an uninsured or underinsured negligent driver.
 Auto insurance policies specifically ask if you would like uninsured motorist protection.
-Typically, coverage is segmented into two categories - uninsured motorist bodily injury (seen on the policy as "UMBI," "UM" or "U") and uninsured motorist property damage (displayed on the policy as UMPD).
-Underinsured motorist bodily injury and property damage is available in some states, so be sure to check with your agent.
+Typically, coverage is segmented into two categories - uninsured motorist bodily injury (seen on the policy as "UMBI", "UM" or "U") and uninsured motorist property damage (displayed on the policy as UMPD).
+The uninsured and/or underinsured coverage options are governed by state law and may differ depending upon your state so be sure to check with your agent.
+These points can be summarized as:

 - Uninsured motorist bodily injury.
 Pays for reasonable medical expenses, pain and suffering and loss of earnings for injuries to the driver and passengers that result from the accident.